Agent of Deterioration: Combatting Pests of Cultural Property

 This group of pests is more harmful to heritage structures and less harmful to collection objects.
 Unrestrained nesting activity introduces soiling, insect pests, dead bodies, and smells that are at least annoying and, at most, health hazards.

-Only 3 of the 19 Canadian bat species habitually roost in buildings: little brown bat; big brown bat; and Yuma bat (Strang and Dawson 1991b).
-Likewise, only a few bird species will cause significant problems: rock dove; house sparrow; starling; and some swallow species (Strang and Dawson 1991b).
+Only 3 of the 19 Canadian bat species habitually roost in buildings: little brown bat; big brown bat; and Yuma bat (Strang and Dawson b).
+Likewise, only a few bird species will cause significant problems: rock dove; house sparrow; starling; and some swallow species (Strang and Dawson b).

 The impact of pests can be controlled.
 It takes basic, but prompt, attention to maintenance and effective sanitation practices to prevent pest access and their spread in collection spaces.
 Systematic detection programs catch problems early and influence appropriately scaled responses to limit pest damage and remove the offending organism.